For example: somedomain.local

 # Build list of SUP commands /opt/kazoo/lib/sup*/priv/build-autocomplete.escript \ /etc/bash_completion.d/sup.bash /opt/kazoo > /usr/doc/sup_commands # View list cat /usr/doc/sup_commands

 The database structures.
 Can help determine configurable properties.

 SIP trunks can be global or local.
 Global trunks are added to the offnet database and are accessible by all accounts.
 Local trunks are added to each account.

 Monster UI does not currently have a public app for managing SIP trunks.
 However, it is still possible to use the discontinued Kazoo UI in parallel for adding local trunks.

 For adding global SIP trunks, the easiest way is via the API.
 There are tools such as postman and apiexplorer that help simplify it further.
 There is a swagger.json file that can be imported into postman to add the API commands.
-How to configure all that and do things directly via API is beyond the scope of this document.

 Here is a reference document which explains the basics using command line.